 A bucket list is usually a list of all the things you want to experience or accomplish before you die.
 Our Christmas Bucket List is a little less ambitious and much less morbid than that.
 We make a list of all the fun things we want to do before Christmas is over.
 We incorporate sacred and spiritual traditions into our holidays too, but the bucket list is just the fun stuff.
 Here are a few of my family’s traditions to give you ideas to get you started on your own Christmas Bucket List.

 Ever since the kids were a year old, we have had them pick out one special ornament from the store.
 These ornaments are always very random, but reflective of my kids’ interests and what is going on in their lives.
-Now that they are 12 and 10, we have quite the collection of special ornaments.
+Now that they are 12 and 10, we have quite a collection of special ornaments.
 Every year when we open the ornament box to decorate our tree, it’s like opening a time capsule that gives us a little reminder of years gone by.
 When I first started this tradition, I intended to give these ornaments to the kids when they moved out on their own and had their own tree to decorate.
 These ornaments have become so special that I will probably keep them as I may never be able to part with them.

 Pizza and Movie Nights